kamel402/search/README.md

 # Project 0 Search

 ## description:
-a front-end design of Google Search, Google Images, Google Advanced Search
+a front-end design of Google Search, Google Images and Google Advanced Search using only HTML and CSS.